 Ford Mustang Mach-E

 This might well be an electric SUV but it has a truly iconic name: Mustang.
 Ford used to reserve the badge for its big-engined muscle cars but now the Mustang name graces the electric arena on the Mach-E SUV.

 And it’s a fitting choice.
-The Mustang comes in both rear and all-wheel drive formats and can pack a punch.
-The top-spec AWD Extended Range version, from the ‘regular’ line-up, can sprint to 60mph in just 5.8 seconds, but if that’s not enough for you then a performance GT flagship has 487hp and a goliath 860Nm at its disposal, resulting in a supercar-esque 0-62mph time of 3.7 seconds.
+The Mustang comes in both rear- and all-wheel drive formats, and it can pack a serious punch.
+The top-spec AWD Extended Range version, from the ‘regular’ line-up, can sprint to 62mph in just 5.8 seconds, but if that’s not enough for you then a performance GT flagship has 487hp and a goliath 860Nm at its disposal, resulting in a supercar-esque 0-62mph time of 3.7 seconds.

 The Mustang isn’t just quick out of the traps.
-It’s a great long-range ride, too, with the base model capable of 379-mile range.
+It’s a great long-range ride too, with the RWD Extended Range model capable of 379 miles of range.

-You can lease a Mustang Mach-E right now, with prices starting from just over £500 a month.
+You can lease a Ford Mustang Mach-E right now, with our unbeatable deals available on our leasing pages.

-All Minis are blessed with that unique mix of quick, responsive handling and nippy speed.
-The Mini Electric does all that and more thanks to its electric powertrain that can propel it to 60mph in shade over 7 seconds (that’s pretty much a match for a petrol Mini Cooper S).
+All MINIs are blessed with that unique mix of quick, responsive handling and nippy speed.
+The MINI Electric does all that and more, thanks to its electric powertrain that can propel it to 62mph in shade over 7 seconds (that’s pretty much a match for a petrol MINI Cooper S).

-And with the electric motor whirring, the car is actually really suited to the kind of round town driving that the Mini is famed for.
+And with the electric motor whirring, the car is actually really suited to the kind of round-town driving that the MINI is famed for.
 Good news, as the car has a maximum 145-mile range, so it’s best to enjoy its character in urban and semi-urban areas.